Doctor shopping is defined as seeking multiple treatment providers, either during an illness episode or to obtain prescription medications illegally.

 How Is Doctor Shopping Worsening The Opioid Epidemic?

-Doctor shopping increases the number of opioid medications accessible for abuse and illegal use.
+Doctor shopping increases the number of opioid medications accessible for misuse and illegal use.

-This, in turn, worsens the opioid epidemic because it increases the likelihood that someone without a prescription will have access to and freely abuse the substance.
+This, in turn, worsens the opioid epidemic because it increases the likelihood that someone without a prescription will have access to and freely misuse the substance.

 What Is Being Done To Stop Doctor Shopping?